Data protection in Switzerland: overview

 For sensitive data and personality profiles, the following special rules exist:

-Disclosure of sensitive data and personality profiles to third parties, without justification, always constitutes a data protection breach (Article 12, paragraph 2 (c), DPA).
+The disclosure of sensitive data or personality profiles to third parties, without justification, always constitutes a data protection breach (Article 12, paragraph 2 (c), DPA).

 Rights of individuals

 In general, the data subject needs to be informed, or be aware, of the purposes of data collection and processing.

 For sensitive personal data and personality profiles, the data subject must be notified of the data collection and given some basic information with the notification (Article 14, Swiss Federal Data Protection Act (DPA)) (see Question 7).

 The Swiss Federal Data Protection Act (DPA) provides data subjects with the right to request deletion of their data.
 However, this right is only granted if the prior collection or processing of the data has been unlawful (Article 15, paragraph 1, DPA).

 There is no general right to deletion of personal data.
 However, the general principle of proportionality (see Question 8) can limit the time period for processing and storing personal data.
 If the limit is exceeded, the data subject can request the deletion of his data.